michaelpumo/screen/README.md

 #### Features
 - 💻 Log simple or complex values to the screen, in-place.
 - 📋 See the types, lengths and structure of your data.
-- 🌤️ Easily switch between light and dark modes (based on Dracula and Atom One Light themes).
+- 🌤️ Easily set light and dark modes (based on Dracula and Atom One Light themes).
 - 👻 Expand and collapse objects and arrays.
 - 🏷️ Custom label to make logging easier.
 - ✨ Ability to set max-length and max-depth on the arrays and objects you want to display.